-What is copy editing?
+What is Copy Editing?

 Professional copy editors can make sure your manuscript isn’t riddled with bad grammar, spelling mistakes, or glaring inconsistencies.
-They won’t enter into big-picture issues such as characterization, plot or pacing; instead they will go through the manuscript line by line and focus on all the little things you might not have thought about.
+They won’t enter into big-picture issues such as characterization, plot or pacing; instead, they will go through the manuscript line by line and focus on all the little things you might not have thought about.
 They’ll catch scenes in which your antagonist is wearing sunglasses and spectacles at the same time.
 They’ll save your tone and style from unintentionally wild shifts between sections.
 They’ll pull your book together page by page.

 The different standards of copy editing

 Individual copy editors consult a range of manuals for copy editing.
 These include The Chicago Manual of Style, The Associated Press Stylebook, and Words into Type.
-Copy editors also set a specific dictionary as the authority, such as Merriam-Webster’s Collegiate Dictionary.
+Editors also set a specific dictionary as the authority, such as Merriam-Webster’s Collegiate Dictionary.
 Using these references as guides, copy editors will correct errors and fix inconsistencies in details like number treatment (should it be a numeral or spelled out?), compound words (should it be open, closed, or hyphenated?), and punctuation (should it be a comma or semicolon?).
-For example, on this page we’ve decided to write “copy editing” and “copy editor” without hyphenation.
+For example, on this page, we’ve decided to write “copy editing” and “copy editor” without hyphenation.
 And then we’ve had a copy editor take a look at it to make sure we had done so consistently.

 One of the overall improvements that a copy editor can make to your manuscript is strengthening the prose throughout.
 They will substitute weak words, phrases, and sentences with powerful alternatives, often even restructuring sentences for improved clarity.
-Once your manuscript has been edited by a copy editor, it will be more efficient, accurate, and focused on your voice.
+Once your manuscript has been copy edited, it will be more efficient, accurate, and focused on your voice.
 In fact, your manuscript will be in such good shape that it will be ready to be typeset and then reviewed by a proofreader.

 What is the difference between line editing and copy editing?

 Most copy editors on Reedsy are also trained in line editing, and will seek to correct both creative content and mechanical issues in their editing pass.
 In other words, most copy editors will both line edit and copy edit, which is why we’ve chosen to skip this “step” in our definitions, and recommend authors first hire a developmental editor, then a copy editor, and finally a proofreader.